Can I just come right out and say it?

 I have not tried these myself, but they appear to be very structured, with separate platforms for the student and parent, online quizzes and tests, community forums, etc. The how-to of these is very straightforward — they basically tell you everything to do, and you proceed to check all the boxes.

 Each of these, though, seems to rely almost completely on video instruction, with the student watching a 30-to-45-minute video most days of the school year for every subject.

-Pros: Can be a quick solution when you’re searching for curriculum; all of the organizational work is done for you.
+Pros: Can be a quick solution when you're searching for

 Cons: Can be expensive, LOTSA screen time (especially if you are doing the whole-curriculum option), might get boring doing the same thing repetitively every day.
 Evaluation happens on the computer, which often limits it to shallow, multiple-choice or short-answer comprehension questions.

 P.S.
 Acellus is similar, although much less expensive.
 But still completely video-based — in other words, no accompanying text.

 3) The Great Courses — This company makes video courses for just about everything.
 From history to communication to foreign language, they offer it all.